Optimal Transport-based Conformal Prediction: Introduction

-\textbf{Contributions.\;} In this work, we introduce a novel general CP framework that accommodates multivariate scores, enabling more expressive representations of prediction errors.
-The core idea is to leverage \textit{Monge-Kantorovich (MK) quantiles} \citep{chernozhukov2015mongekantorovich,HallinAOS_2021}, a multivariate extension of traditional scalar quantiles rooted in optimal transport theory.
+\paragraph{Contributions.\;} In this work, we introduce a novel general CP framework that accommodates multivariate scores, enabling more expressive representations of prediction errors.
+The core idea is to leverage \textit{Monge-Kantorovich (MK) quantiles} \citep{chernozhukov2015mongekantorovich,HallinAOS_2021}, a multivariate extension of traditional scalar quantiles rooted in optimal transport theory with various applications \citep[see \textit{e.g.},][]{carlier2016vector,hallin2022measure,rosenberg2023fast}.
 MK quantiles are constructed by mapping multidimensional scores onto a reference distribution.
 The resulting CP framework, called OT-CP for Optimal Transport-based Conformal Prediction, effectively captures the structure and dependencies within multivariate data while ensuring distribution-free ranks, thanks to the distinctive properties of MK quantiles \cite{deb2023multivariate,HallinAOS_2021}.
-This distribution-freeness property allows us to establish a multivariate extension of the quantile lemma, a key result in standard CP theory.
-Building on this, we demonstrate that OT-CP constructs prediction regions with finite-sample coverage guarantees.
+We demonstrate that OT-CP constructs prediction regions with finite-sample coverage guarantees.
 These hold for any choice of multivariate score function, which makes OT-CP a robust and practical tool to address complex uncertainty quantification task.

 After presenting the general OT-CP methodology with its theoretical guarantees (\Cref{sec:methodology}), we apply it on two typical learning tasks: multi-output regression (\Cref{sec:multireg}) and classification (\Cref{sec:classif}).
 For each of these, we use multivariate score functions which, when integrated in OT-CP, yield prediction regions that effectively capture correlations between the score dimensions.
 In the context of regression, we also develop an extension of OT-CP that conditionally adapts to input covariates, further enhancing the flexibility of our method.
 Moreover, we show that this adaptive version provably reaches asymptotic conditional coverage.
 These two case studies serve a dual purpose: they highlight the versatility and user-friendliness of OT-CP while offering concrete frameworks to evaluate its benefits over existing methods through numerical experiments.
 In doing so, we believe this lays a solid foundation for future explorations of OT-CP across a wider range of applications.